SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ❇️ **Seeping Blight (5 Malice)**
 >
-> One demon acting this turn expels blight-digested soul juice onto the ground around them in a 3 burst that lingers until the start of their next turn.
+> One demon acting this turn expels blight—digested soul juice—onto the ground around them in a 3 burst that lingers until the start of their next turn.
 Any enemy who enters the area or starts their turn there takes 6 corruption damage, and has a double bane on power rolls until the start of their next turn.

 ###### Soulraker Scout